Scheduled MonumentsWalesMaesmor Hall Castle Mound

 What is Maesmor Hall Castle Mound?

-Maesmor Hall Castle Mound is a medieval motte situated in Denbighshire, Wales, representing the earthwork remains of a Norman or early medieval fortified settlement.
+Maesmor Hall Castle Mound is a motte of medieval date located in Denbighshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE149.

 What period does Maesmor Hall Castle Mound date from?

 Maesmor Hall Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Maesmor Hall Castle Mound?